 The purpose of this study was to assess the knowledge and practices of family planning among reproductive age women in Awutu Senya East Municipality.
-The study objectives was to determine the prevalence rate of women who use contraceptive methods, evaluates the knowledge on contraceptive methods and determines association between demographic factors and knowledge and practice of family planning.

 The major findings of the study are summarized as follows according to the study objectives.
-The study indicated that there is a very high level of knowledge (88.6%) of contraceptive methods among reproductive age group women at the Municipality.
-Healthcare providers / written materials / media the top source of information they benefitted from followed by information from parents / husbands / siblings were the sources of information women might have benefited from.
-The study also revealed 67.4% of women practice family planning in the municipality.
+There washigh level of knowledge (88.6%) of contraceptive methods among reproductive among women of reproductive age group in the Awutu Senya East Municiplity.
+About two thirds (67.4%) of women practiced family planning in the municipality.
 Educational level, marital status and number of children were found to be significantly associated with knowledge.
 Marital status and number of children also influenced practice.
+Knowledge about family planning was weakly correlated with practice and showed a positive relationship.
+Access to sex education in school was high among the respondents which contributed to their high awareness of family planning methods.